11 Key Details Examples You’ll Actually Want To Teach

 Quotations are key details that give word-for-word accounts from an authority or an eyewitness.

-This quote is an example of a key detail.
+This article "Get a rare peek into the life of reclusive writer J.D.
+Salinger" has an example of a quote key detail.
 The article discusses how J.D.
 Salinger led a private personal life and how the New York Public Library wanted to create an exhibit for his 100th birthday.
 It quotes his son Matt, who we can consider an authority on his father, who said Salinger would not want the attention of the exhibit if he were alive.
 Find this article in our Celebrating Jewish American Authors text set.

 8. Sensory descriptors